“as much as needed, for as long as needed..."

 Building on the successful implementation of the river blindness program, in 1998 Merck expanded its commitment to include donating Mectizan for another disease, lymphatic filariasis (LF), also known as elephantiasis, in African countries and Yemen where it co-exists with river blindness.
 For LF, Mectizan is administered with albendazole, a drug donated by GSK.

 More than twenty-five years later, the results of the MDP speak for themselves.
 Several countries in Africa are making significant progress towards eliminating both diseases.
-In Latin America, three countries – Colombia, Ecuador and Mexico – have already received WHO verification of river blindness elimination.
+In Latin America, four countries – Colombia, Ecuador, Mexico and Guatemala – have received WHO verification of river blindness elimination.
 Both river blindness and lymphatic filariasis are on WHO’s list of neglected tropical diseases targeted for elimination globally.

 Today, the MDP is the longest-running, disease-specific drug donation program of its kind and has been influential in the development of a number of other drug donation programs.
 And, the MDP's community-directed strategy used to distribute Mectizan has enabled add-on health services to be introduced in remote communities where health services are limited.
 The program reaches more than 250 million people in the affected areas annually, with more than 2 billion treatments donated since 1987.

 “Who would have thought when that donation was first announced in 1987 that we would be talking of eliminating a disease due to donated Mectizan," said Adrian Hopkins, head of the MDP and Member of the Order of the British Empire in recognition of his humanitarian service.
 "Mectizan is able to impact the life and economy of these communities."

 CELEBRATING PROGRESS IN THE PUSH TO ELIMINATE RIVER BLINDNESS IN LATIN AMERICA